CBSR-Biobank/biobank/docs/client_installation.md

     [Biobank v3.10.0 MS Windows Client](http://aicml-med.cs.ualberta.ca/CBSR/Biobank_v3.10.0/BioBank-3.10.0-win32.win32.x86.zip)

-1. Using Windows Explorer, move the file downloaded in the previous step to your *client folder*.
+1. Using *Windows Explorer*, navigate to the folder where the file was downloaded to, right click on the file, and select **Extract All**.
+A new window pops up.

-1. In the Windows Explorer window, right click on the file, and select **Extract All**.
-Do not make any changes to text box labelled `Files will be extracted to this folder`.
-Press the `Extract` button,
+1. In the window that popped up, press the **Browse** button and navigate to your **client folder**, and then press the **Extract** button.

     After the files have been extracted, your *client folder* should contain a folder named `BioBank`.